mohd-afeef-badri/psd/docs/soildynamics.md

 *Figure: Finite element displacement and acceleration fields visualized for the 2D problem with ParaView at different timesteps.*

-Using ParaView for postprocessing the results that are provided in the `VTUs...` folder, results such as those shown in the figure above can be extracted.

-Similarly, try out the 3D problem.
-However, take note that the mesh `./../Meshes/2D/soil-dc.msh` is not provided, so you will have to create your own mesh.
+> 🧪 Optional Exercise: Perform the same simulation but in 3D.
+Take note that the mesh `./../Meshes/3D/soil-dc.msh` is not provided, so you will have to create your own mesh.
+Considering the four double couple points and the source points, Gmsh or SALOME is recomended for this task.

-## Tutorial 4
+## Tutorial 3
 ### Parallel 3D with top-ii-vol meshing

 A single Dirichlet boundary condition is applied at the bottom and the simulation uses GFP.